 - Handle SRS connectors gently

 Not every code is a DIY fix.
-If you hit a wall—like internal module faults or complex wiring issues—it’s time to get professional help.
-Certified technicians have advanced tools and training to handle those tricky SRS repairs safely.
+If you’re hitting a wall (pardon the pun), such as internal module problems or gnarly wiring issues, it’s time to call in the professionals.
+Experienced, certified techicians use special tools and training to perform these difficult SRS repairs correctly.

 Fixing Scan Tool Communication Issues

-When your scanner and car won’t talk, try these steps:
+When your scanner and car refuse to communicate, try these steps:

 Troubleshooting Step | What to Do |